thingbound/abstract-things/docs/common/mode.rst

 	Get the current mode of the thing.

 	:returns:
-		Promises that resolves to a :doc:`string </values/string>`indicating the mode.
+		Promises that resolves to a :doc:`string </values/string>` indicating the identifier of the mode.

 	Example: